Jukebox: Portable music players

 The term “jukebox” was used to describe high-capacity, hard disk mobile digital audio players due to their amount of digital space allowing someone’s entire personal music library to be stored and played anywhere.
 The term was popularized following the introduction of the Creative NOMAD Jukebox in 2000, which could store the MP3 compressed equivalent of 150 CDs of music on its six gigabyte hard drive.
 In later years, the “classic” iPod would become the most iconic product in this category.

 Digital jukebox and apps

 While the number of vinyl-based jukeboxes declined, digital jukeboxes, also called the “social jukebox”, have been introduced in bars and clubs.
+Touchtunes is an example of a company that specializes in digital jukeboxes.